 Grease and flour a cake mold with hinge, pour half of the dough into the bottom of the cake tin, without pressing: just let the crumbs cover the bottom of the cake tin.
 Pour the grape jam over the crumbs and cover with the strawberry grapes.
 Distribute the rest of the dough evenly over the grape crumble and along the edge, so that it completely covers the fruit.

 Preheat oven to 200 degrees static.
-Bake the grape crumble at 200 degrees for 10 minutes, then turn the oven down to 180 degrees and continue cooking for another 39 minutes or until the crumble is evenly browned.
+Bake the grape crumble at 200 degrees for 10 minutes, then lower the oven to 180 degrees and continue cooking for another 35 minutes or until the crumble will not be evenly golden.
 Allow the crumble to cool, then remove it from the cake tin and sprinkle with icing sugar before enjoying it.
 Bon appétit.